 You can also form this stitch in two colors.
 Thread two needles with different colors of embroidery floss and use one for stitching the horizontal loop stitch and the other for the vertical tacking stitch.

 Tips for Use

 Fly stitch can be useful for embroidering tiny shapes and angles because you can pull it to a point that other stitches don't always create as cleanly.
-Often this means using fewer stitches as well, such as when making tiny leaves.
+Often this means using fewer stitches as well.

 This stitch is good for making fur or feathers on animals or texture on fir trees.
-It's also perfect for stitching tiny smiles or expressive eyes.
+When rounded, it's also perfect for stitching tiny smiles or expressive eyes.

 A line of fly stitches side by side makes an excellent border.
 You can use the standard version to make a zig zag or the rounded version to make a scallop border.
 Try combining the rounded version with straight stitches to make a classic postage stamp border.